(866) 984-0113 call for your free personal

 By incorporating these additional sections, you can offer readers a more comprehensive understanding of police collision reports and equip them with the knowledge and resources necessary to advocate for their rights and interests following a motor vehicle accident.

-If you’ve been in an accident and think you have a claim, please contact us and set up an appointment with a Lexington accident attorney.
+If you’ve been in an accident and think you have a claim, please contact us by calling (866) 984-0113 for a free consultation and set up an appointment with a Lexington car accident attorney.
 If you have your police report, please bring it along to your meeting – it will help evaluate your case!

 This is a blog post, not specific legal advice.
 No attorney-client relationship is intended or created.